 How we do it

-BestWool/BestLamb group members have yearly planning sessions to agree on the topics that are addressed.
+BestWool/BestLamb group members have annual planning sessions to agree on the topics that are addressed.

 These topics may include:

-The project management team receives regular advice and guidance on strategic issues from the Network Advisory Committee that includes producers, industry and investor representatives.
+The project management team receives regular advice and guidance on strategic issues from both the Producer Advisory Panel and the Network Advisory Committee that includes producers, industry and investor representatives.

-Watch videos of previous conference sessions which have been presented at the annual conference over the past two years.
+Watch videos of sessions presented at previous annual conferences.